-Legal aid is a not-for-profit organization that provides legal assistance for low-income individuals.
-Before receiving their help, you’ll need to answer a few questions and provide documentation to prove that your income level meets the requirements for their free assistance.
+Legal aid is a nonprofit organization dedicated to providing legal assistance to individuals with limited financial means.
+To qualify for their free assistance, you’ll need to answer specific questions and provide documentation verifying that your income meets their eligibility criteria.

-After that, each court was required to provide legal assistance in the form of a public defender.
-When you were arrested, the arresting officer should have read your Miranda Right’s to you.
-They state that “You have the right to an attorney.
+As a result, every court is mandated to provide legal assistance through a public defender.
+Upon arrest, your Miranda Rights include the statement: “You have the right to an attorney.
 If you cannot afford an attorney, one will be appointed to you.”

-Your public defender will be able to handle your criminal case.
-He or she attended law school and passed the bar exam in your state.
-Most public defenders are experienced with criminal cases and will donate whatever time that they have to helping you.
+Your public defender is a qualified attorney who has completed law school and passed the bar exam in your state.
+Public defenders are typically experienced in handling criminal cases and dedicate their time to assist you.